danielsan901998/Terrafold/PLAN.md

     *   Ensure data and functionality are passed as arguments or accessed via imports.
     *   Review other classes and functions for any other outdated patterns and refactor them accordingly.

-## 6. Testing and Verification
+## Testing and Verification

 *   **Goal:** Ensure the integrity and stability of the application throughout the refactoring process.
 *   **Steps:**
-    *   Perform manual testing after each major step (bug fix, module refactoring, event system implementation) to verify functionality.
+    *   Add testing to detect uncaught errors.
+Use playwright with page.on listener for console and pageerror
     *   Pay special attention to game state persistence, UI responsiveness, and the correct operation of core game mechanics.
-    *   If possible, consider introducing a simple testing framework or writing end-to-end tests to automate verification.